defold/doc/docs/ru/manuals/bob.md

                                          keystore (Android)
  -l,--liveupdate <arg>                   Yes if liveupdate content should
                                          be published
-    --manifest-private-key <arg>         Private key to use when signing manifest and archive.
-    --manifest-public-key <arg>          Public key to use when signing manifest and archive.
     --max-cpu-threads <arg>              Max count of threads that bob.jar can use -mp,--mobileprovisioning <arg>          mobileprovisioning profile (iOS)